aloksGithub/ESN_research/literature.md

 # Research Gaps
 - Unexplored objectives in evolutionary optimization (Memory capacity, separability, generalizability)
 - Exploration of deep ESNs in evolutionary optimization
-- In evoltionary algorithms, using crossover directly on the reservoir weights is not an effective approach (Safe mutations for deep and recurrent neural networks through output gradients)
+- In evolutionary algorithms, using crossover directly on the reservoir weights is not an effective approach (Safe mutations for deep and recurrent neural networks through output gradients)
 - Lack of analysis of ensembling techniques for optimizing ESN performance
 - Lack of model diversity in ensemble learners (Need to see how to measure diversity and how it impacts model performance)